 Our primary concern is the safety and wellbeing of our staff and the public.
 And, in line with government guidance, we will ensure that we play our role in containing coronavirus as best we can.

-Status of the Pacific Aria and the Port Adelaide Cruise Liner Terminal
+Port Adelaide Cruise Liner Terminal

 Cruise travel to Port Adelaide and the State’s regional ports is currently suspended and no further cruise ships or passengers will be arriving at this time.